In this page

 Announcements

-- We are accepting applications for a tenure track faculty position in Analytical Chemistry.
+- We are accepting applications for a faculty position in Analytical Chemistry at the rank of Assistant Professor for our Imperial Valley campus.

-- SPRING 2023 CHEM 100 and CHEM 200 students!
+- SPRING AND SUMMER 2025 CHEM 100 and CHEM 200 students!
 Please see important information about the ONLINE Chem Placement Exam.

 Andrew L. Cooksy: K-12 Outreach Programs